Best Hadoop Use Cases in Eight Industries

 - Big Data techniques like complex event processing and geo-correlation can be used

-- A real-time data stream is traced in order to assign shipments to available carriers based on their respective location and destination
+- A real-time data stream is traced to assign shipments to available carriers based on their respective location and destination

 - Interfaced through a mobile application affiliates publish their current position and accept pre-selected delivery assignments